baileytormey/student/index.md

 hide: true
 ---

 Hello!
-My name is Bailey Tormey
+My name is Bailey Valoria!
-One fun fact about me is I am getting married in 11 days
+One fun fact about me is I got married this summer!

 ### Development Environment